-We need kind families who are willing to foster an Irish Guide Dogs puppy from age 7-8 weeks to 12-15 months.
+We need loving individuals and families who are willing to foster an Irish Guide Dogs puppy from age 7-8 weeks to 12-15 months.

 What is a Puppy Raiser?